Orwell Astronomical Society (Ipswich)

 More about IDAS.

 The precise details of the formation of OASI are lost in the mists of history!
 However, correspondence between M J Allen (first secretary of OASI) and Roy Gooding (current secretary) in the early 1980s shed some light on the matter.
 Allen indicated that formation of the Society dates from 1966-67, when he, together with some school friends, approached Orwell Park School with a view to using the telescope and restoring the facility.
-In the early days, efforts were given a boost by an article in the East Anglian Daily Times which attracted many interested people.
+Efforts were given a boost by an article in the Evening Star on 22 June 1971 which attracted much interest.
 Later records, from 1972, show that the initial group of founders numbered 13.

-By 1967, the observatory had fallen into a very serious state of disrepair.
+By the time of the formation of OASI, the observatory had fallen into serious disrepair.
+An episode of the Anglia TV Bygones series, broadcast in 1971, shows clearly the state of the Observatory.
 Therefore, the early years of OASI were associated primarily with maintenance!
 Members of OASI repaired the floor of the equatorial room, re-pointed exterior walls, re-plastered interior walls, repaired the guttering and rewired the building.
 OASI raised funds for the repairs by hosting open days and astronomy exhibitions in the school gymnasium - due to the huge interest at the time in NASA's Apollo space programme, these events were very popular and many attracted hundreds of visitors.

-The initial renovations were completed by the early 1970s, and little work was then undertaken for many years.
+A subsequent article in the Evening Star, on 28 September 1972, marked the completion of initial renovations.
+Little work was then undertaken for many years.
 In 1986, Orwell Park School undertook a programme of re-roofing, including the observatory tower.
 This work rectified some dampness problems which had affected the observatory for several years, and catalysed a further major programme of renovation by members of OASI.
 Several broken windows were repaired, more walls were replastered and the transit chamber was comprehensively renovated.
 A floor was created in the disused lift shaft off the equatorial room.
 The additional storage space thus created was very welcome and, in the early 1990s, to create even more space, the disused lift shaft was floored over again, this time off the belvedere.

 In 2001, members of OASI began two major construction projects: the creation of yet more storage space by flooring over the lift shaft at the base of the observatory tower, and conversion of the space in the lift shaft off the belvedere into a library.
 Construction of the library turned into a major project; after some three years work the task was complete and, on 15 May 2004, the facility was declared open by Peter Hingley, RAS Librarian, at a formal opening ceremony.